willsower/AlexaSkillHackathon/README.md

 -> Go to Test tab, then go and type Alexa open up the /_____ skill.

 -> Say "Alexa tell me about my onboarding timeline" Alexa will repeat all of the infos.

+## Connecting to DynamoDB

+-> Now to make things more interesting.
+I want to ask Alexa when my starting day is.
+So first I'll go to my Intents, add the TellMeMyStartingDay, then add all possible utterances (use slots if you want) to invoke this.
+Unlike before, we are pulling this data from dynamoDB, it's not in our local script that alexa can read from.
+So we will have to use lambda to help us grab our data from alexa.